Powerlearnproject/se-assignment-day-2-git-and-github-Asifcs50/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system of tracking changes made to code over time.
+Github is popular due to it being an online store of repositories.
+This allows developers to collaborate on projects without having to be in the same place.
+Version control maintains project integrity by making it possible to check exactly what code was added to the project that caused it to crash and therefore save time when debugging.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+Once one has a github account, go to the main dashboard and then navigate to the left side of the screen where all your repositories are listed.
+Click the 'new' button at the top of the list and you'll be brought to the new repo page.
+Give your repository a name that complies with the naming rules and an optional description.
+Then pick whether your repo will be public or private.
+Finally add a license that complies with the purpose of the repo and click the 'create repository' button at the bottom.
+Important decisions include the name of the repo, whether the repo will be public or private and the license picked.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+A README file is generally used to describe the project and its purpose and set rules for contributions if the project is open source.
+It should include a short description of the project, its purpose and how to use it, links to the documentation, and any rules for open source contributors.
+This helps contributors better understand exactly what is required of them and therefore contribute code that is relevant to the project.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?